-1. Position the outercase over the boiler engaging the lugs in the side flanges over the hooks on the wall plate (Fig. 37).

-2. Using the two screws supplied in the kit, secure the outercase to the combustion box (Fig. 37).

-3. Replace the lower front door panel (Fig. 38).

-4. The "Important Ventilation Information" label can be removed unless the appliance is installed in an unventilated compartment.

-5. Carefully read and complete all sections of the "Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
+- Position the outercase over the boiler engaging the lugs in the side flanges over the hooks on the wall plate (Fig. 37). - 2.
+Using the two screws supplied in the kit, secure the outercase to the combustion box (Fig. 37). - 3.
+Replace the lower front door panel (Fig. 38). - 4.
+Carefully read and complete all sections of the "Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
 The details of the Log Book will be required in the event of any warranty work.
-The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded.

-6. Instruct the user in the operation of the boiler controls.
-Hand over the User's Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing.

-7. Advise the user that they may observe a plume of vapour from the flue terminal, and that it is part of the normal operation of the boiler.
+The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded. - Instruct the user in the operation of the boiler controls.
+Hand over the User's Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing. - Advise the user that a plume of vapour from the flue terminal is normal, and that there is no need for concern.